-To ensure the longest possible service life of the built-in battery, activate a measurement sequence instead of an individual measurement only if so required in your application to obtain stable data.
+To ensure the longest possible battery service life, activate a measurement sequence instead of an individual measurement only if so required in your application to obtain stable data.
 Keep the number of "Measurements per Sequence" as low as necessary.
 By contrast, the parameter "At Intervals of," has no effect on the energy consumption required for the execution of a measurement sequence.